Frequently Asked Questions (FAQs)

 |Equals index point change

 6. How are PPIs calculated?

-The formula used to calculate the PPIs is a modified Laspeyres index.
-The Laspeyres index compares the base period revenue for a set of goods to the current period revenue for the same set of goods.
+The formula used to calculate PPIs is a modified Laspeyres index.
+The Laspeyres index compares the base period revenue for a set of products to the current period revenue for the same set of products.